-- 1) Employees of the City shall not participate in any such political activities while onduty for the City; and - 2) Employees shall not use City equipment or any other City resources either on or off duty while participating in political activities; and - 3) Employees shall not seek election or appointment to City office.
+- 1) employees of the City shall not participate in any such political activities while onduty for the City; - 2) employees shall not use City equipment or any other City resources either on or off duty while participating in political activities; and - 3) employees shall not seek election or appointment to City office.

-Any willful violation or violations through negligence of any of this policy shall be sufficient grounds for the discharge of any employee guilty of such violation.
+Any willful violation or violation through negligence of any of this policy shall be sufficient grounds for the discharge of any employee guilty of such violation.